sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 ## Transformations

-This code is determining which traits may need to be transformed when I run model analysis in the next script.
+This code is determining which traits may need to be transformed when I run linear models and ANOVAs in the next script.
 It checks general distributions, tries different transformations, and adds a column to CleanData with the transformed phenotype if transformation increases normality.
 Note: for the models, the residuals need to be normal for the linear regression assumption, not necessarily the variables themselves.

 Start with big overview of everything